 What is the dollar value of Canada's daily newspaper industry?

-Canadian daily newspapers recorded over $3 billion in total revenues in 2011.
+Canadian daily newspapers recorded over $3 billion in total revenues in 2012.
 Daily newspaper revenues come from three sources: circulation, advertising and online.
-In 2011, circulation revenue for Canadian daily newspapers was $794 million representing just over a quarter of total revenues.
-Daily newspaper print advertising revenues were almost $2 billion accounting for two thirds of revenues.
-Online advertising, including mobile, increased 15% to more than $245 million, accounting for 8% of all revenue.
+In 2012, circulation revenue for Canadian daily newspapers was $786 million representing just over a quarter of total revenues.
+Daily newspaper print advertising revenues were $2 billion accounting for two thirds of revenues.
+Online advertising, including mobile, represents just over $242 million, accounting for 8% of all revenue.

 How does newspaper advertising stack up against the competition?